James Sinclair, 14th Earl of Caithness: Life

 Caithness was the son of Alexander Sinclair, 13th Earl of Caithness, and his wife Frances Harriet, daughter of the Very Reverend William Leigh, Dean of Hereford.
 He inherited the title in 1855 on the death of his father.

 He was a Vice-Admiral of Caithness, tutor to Edward, Prince of Wales, (the future Edward VII) and was a Lord in Waiting to Queen Victoria - 1856–58, and 1859–66.
 Queen Victoria created him the 1st Baron Barrogill, in 1866, taking the Barony's name from the Castle of Mey which was then known as Barrogill Castle.
 This is a peerage of the United Kingdom which can only pass down the direct male line, and became extinct on the death of his son, George Sinclair, 15th Earl of Caithness.
-He sat as a Representative peer for Scotland in the House of Lords from 1858 to 1866.
-He was elected a Scottish Representative Peer in 1858, and served in the Liberal administrations of Lord Palmerston and Lord Russell as a Lord-in-waiting (government whip in the House of Lords) between 1859 and 1866.
+He sat as a Scottish representative peer in the House of Lords from 1858 to 1866.
+He was elected a Scottish representative peer in 1858, and served in the Liberal administrations of Lord Palmerston and Lord Russell as a Lord-in-waiting (government whip in the House of Lords) between 1859 and 1866.
 The latter year was when Caithness was created Baron Barrogill, of Barrogill Castle in the County of Caithness, in the Peerage of the United Kingdom, which entitled him to an automatic seat in the House of Lords.
 Between 1856 and 1881 he held the post of Lord-Lieutenant of Caithness.